-If you have joint pains that are aggravated by certain type of movements, it might be due to arthritis.
-It is important to note however, that arthritis is diagnosed by a rheumatologist or a general practitioner.
+If you have joint pains that are aggravated by certain types of movements, it might be due to arthritis.
+It is important to note, however, that arthritis is diagnosed by a rheumatologist or a general practitioner.
 Also, arthritis affects people in different ways.
 For some, pain may be worse in the mornings, and for others, it might be painful throughout the day.

 How Can You Look After Your Joints?

 Joint pain and stiffness due to arthritis are challenging.
 The affected joints are usually less stable and weaker than the unaffected joints.
 As soon as you are diagnosed with arthritis, it is important to look after your joints and muscles to prevent further damage.
 Keep in mind that even small changes in the way you move, do things, and perform tasks can greatly reduce the pressure and stress on the joints.

 When doing tasks at home or within the community, always find time to rest and take a break.

 Remember not to overdo things ‘before’ pain and stiffness comes in.
 You might feel good at the time but too much stress could lead to more pain in the following days.

 Regular exercise is important.
 It helps in promoting the flexibility of the joints and decreasing muscle tension.

 4. Use good posture and proper body mechanic

 Always be mindful of maintaining good posture when doing things.
 For example, when standing, you should spread the weight evenly on both legs; if you are trying to pick up an object on the floor, bend your knees and don’t try to pick it up by bending at your waist or back.